satori-chatbots/user-simulator/README.md

 ## User Profile YAML Configuration

 This file contains all the properties the user will follow in order to carry out the conversation.
-Sice the user simulator is based in OpenAI GPT4-o LLM technologie, some of the fields should be written as prompts in natural language.
+Sice the user simulator is based in OpenAI GPT4-o LLM technology, some of the fields should be written as prompts in natural language.
 For this fileds, a prompt engineering task should be carried out by the programmer to narrow down the role of the user simulator and guide its behaviour.
 A description of the fields and an exaple of the YAML structure is described below.